Transportation in Colombia

 Motorcycle cabs

-Motorcycle cabs in Colombia are used as an informal means of transport in some rural areas of the country, where there is no real public transport and/or deplorable road conditions.
+Motorcycle cabs in Colombia are used as an informal means of transport in some rural areas of the country, where there is no real public transport and/or the roads are in a deplorable state.
 Motorcycle cabs offer a fast, economical option for short journeys.
-Beware, however, that you'll often be traveling without a helmet.
-Be sure to negotiate the fare BEFORE you leave.
+Please note that the trip is often made without a helmet.
+Negotiate the rate well BEFORE you leave.

 Motocarros (tuk-tuks)

 Motocarros in Colombia are three-wheeled vehicles, also known as "tuk-tuks" or "moto-taxis", which are used as a means of transport in some parts of the country.
-These small vehicles are used for short journeys in urban and rural areas, and for tourism.
+These small vehicles are used for short trips in urban and rural areas and for tourism.

 Willys Jeeps

 These World War II American military jeeps were widely used in Colombia to transport goods and people in rural and mountainous areas.
-Today, these Willys Jeeps are used for tourist routes and short trips such as Salento-Filandia.
+Today, these Willys Jeeps are used for tourist trips and short hauls such as Salento-Filandia.

 Practical travel guide Colombia